-This Memorandum of Understanding (MOU) sets forth the terms of agreement reached between the County of Riverside, (hereinafter referred to as County) and the Riverside Sheriff's Association of Riverside County (hereinafter referred to as RSA) as the Exclusive Employee Organization for employees in the representation unit described under Article 2, Recognition.
-This Memorandum of Understanding is in effect upon the date of approval by the County's Board of Supervisors through December 31, 2007.
+This Memorandum of Understanding (MOU) sets forth the terms of agreement reached between the County of Riverside, (hereinafter referred to as County) and the Riverside Sheriffs' Association, Inc. (herein referred to as RSA) as the Exclusive Employee Organization for employees in the representation unit described under Article II.
+This Memorandum of Understanding is in effect upon the date of approval by the County's Board of Supervisors through January 31, 2011.